-This bed is 8 inches thick and features a hinged innerspring unit with 276 coils and a high-density foam construction designed to support your body while you sleep, making it a great choice for back or side sleepers.
+This bed features a hinged innerspring unit with 276 coils and a high-density foam construction meant to support your body while you sleep, making it a great choice for back or side sleepers.
 The bed’s hinged design should make the transition from sitting to sleeping much easier, and there are additional soft cotton layers for added comfort.

 Why we love it

-- This bed is Certipur-US certified, which means it is built using trusted safety standards and is free of hazardous materials.
+- This bed is CertiPUR-US® certified, which means it’s built using trusted safety standards and is free of hazardous materials.

-- The product is available in five different colors, so you can choose the one that best fits your personal style.
+- The product is available in multiple colors and fabrics, so you can choose the one that best fits your personal style.